ARMmbed/mbed-os/cmake-naming.md

 `mbed_target_get_vendor()` contains our vendors supported to return valid vendor name

 `mbed_target_get_cmake_name()` function would just do string replace, to keep things simple.

+### Footnotes

+This is a simplistic view to targets hiearchy, the subject is much more complicated than what is presented here.
+Creating a manageable targets hierarchy with so many different vendors is not trivial.
+This is out of the scope for this naming scheme proposal.
+The aim so to provide the way to use what we have and just translate it to CMake to keep things consistent.
+Not to change targets.json file, at least for now.
+ We looked at it once with Mbed 3 as we hit a problem with targets naming - how to properly namespace targets, how to simplify the very complicated MCU family tree like STM has for instance.